Niagara Falls Canada: 2 Day Itinerary for First-Time Visitors

 You can choose between a wet or dry tour.
 If you opt for the wet tour, be prepared to get soaked and bring a complete change of clothes.
 Don’t worry—there are change rooms on site.
 For those on the “Dry Freedom Jet” tour, you will remain dry within the enclosed vessel.

-Visit Butterfly Conservatory and Botanical Gardens Niagara
+6. Visit the Butterfly Conservatory and Botanical Gardens Niagara

 ⏰ Time: about 1 hour ✓ Open All Year